From ex-IAS officer to IT pro, AAP announces 18 candidates for Karnataka polls

 Out of the 18 candidates announced for the polls, nine belong to Bengaluru and the rest from various parts of the state.
-The party is planning to field as many candidates as possible for the upcoming polls depending on if they find the right persons to contest elections.
+The AAP is planning to field as many candidates as possible for the upcoming polls depending on whether the party finds "right persons" (honest and committed people, as per the AAP) to contest elections.
 AAP leader and Rajya Sabha MP Sanjay Singh attended the event.

 Click here to know First list of AAP candidates